elmbridge/curriculum/Choose Your Own Emoji.md

   | ColdBrew
 ```

 Apparently, there's a lot of complexity bundled up in our drink orders!
-In some cases, we need to know what type of milk the customer wants, in other cases, we need to know information specific to only one type of drink.
+In some cases, we need to know what kind of milk the customer wants, in other cases, we need to know information specific to only one kind of drink.
 The above data model accounts for that complexity by using tagged values — a `HotChocolate` is only a valid `DrinkOrder` if it is accompanied by a `Milk` selection, and a `BlackCoffee` relies on another union type to determine the customer's preferred brewing strategy.

 We could have also modeled this problem with a record, but the data would have likely been harder to follow.
 What would the `.milk` key on that record mean, if the customer wanted black coffee?
 Why would we need a `.numberOfEspressoShots` in order to make a hot chocolate?

 Tagged values are also helpful in preventing bad data from propagating through our system.
-For instance, a drink order of "single shot latte" isn't enough in the real world — if we tried to make it, we wouldn't know how what type of milk our customer wanted.
+For instance, a drink order of "single shot latte" isn't enough in the real world — if we tried to make it, we wouldn't know how what kind of milk our customer wanted.
 Tagged values protect us here — if we tried to use `Latte 1` in a function that was expecting something of the type `DrinkOrder`, our code would fail to compile.

 So let's wire up our new tagged value to `Update.update`!
 In order: